WinkTPG: An Execution Framework for Multi-Agent Path Finding Using Temporal Reasoning: Empirical Evaluation

+We first evaluate \mymethod under a Gaussian noise model.
+We parameterize the noise magnitude using a scalar $\sigma$ shared across all agents By~\cref{eq:noise}, this implies that the traversal time between adjacent vertices (distance $1\,\text{m}$) has variance $\sigma^2$.
+For intuition, the nominal traversal time between adjacent vertices at maximum speed is $\frac{1 \, \text{m}}{2 \, \text{m/s}} = 0.5 \, \text{s}$.
+When $\sigma=0.05$, applying the $3\sigma$ rule~\cite{casella2024statistical} implies up to $\pm 30\% \times 0.5\,\text{s}$ deviation.
+Since this already represents substantial timing variability for short-range motion, we restrict $\sigma \le 0.05$.
+We set the safety probability threshold to $P_d = 0.95$ unless otherwise specified.

-\paragraph{Result Analysis} We first evaluate \mymethod under varying uncertainty levels using a fixed window size.
+\emph{Effect of Uncertainty Magnitude.} We first evaluate \mymethod under varying uncertainty levels using a fixed window size.
 Specifically, the execution window \(t_e\) is set to \(10 \, \text{s}\), and the planning window \(t_p\) is \(20\).
-As shown in~\cref{fig:exp2_noise}, while \mymethod generates more suboptimal solutions with larger $\varepsilon$, it consistently outperforms ADG in environments with moderate temporal uncertainty (i.e., $\varepsilon < 0.03$).
+As shown in~\cref{fig:exp2_noise}, while \mymethod generates more suboptimal solutions with larger $\sigma$, it consistently outperforms ADG in environments with moderate temporal uncertainty (i.e., $\sigma < 0.03$).
+This trend is further supported by the additional metrics in~\cref{table:additional_metrics}.
+Compared with ADG, \mymethod generally achieves higher average velocity, lower total idle time, and fewer stop-and-go events under the Gaussian noise model, indicating smoother and more efficient motion.
 This supports our earlier claim that ADG is an overly conservative strategy.
 The solution quality of ADG remains nearly constant across different uncertainty levels because it replans at a very high frequency and is thus less sensitive to temporal uncertainty.
-As shown later, \mymethod also achieves better solution quality with a smaller execution window.
+As shown later, \mymethod could achieve better solution quality with a smaller execution window.

-Next, we evaluate the relationship between solution quality and the length of the execution and planning windows.
-All experiments are conducted in environments with $\varepsilon = 0.03$.
+\emph{Effect of Window Size.} Next, we evaluate the relationship between solution quality and the length of the execution and planning windows.
+All experiments are conducted in environments with $\sigma = 0.03$.
 As shown in~\cref{fig:exp2_horizon}, configurations where the execution window is smaller than the planning window consistently show better solution quality.
 Also, smaller execution windows always achieve better performance, due to more frequent replanning with updated location information.

+\emph{Effect of Safety Probability Threshold.} We now examine how the theoretical safety probability threshold $P_d$ translates into empirical precedence violation rates under the Gaussian noise model.
+For each map and uncertainty level, we vary $P_d \in \{0.8, 0.9, 0.95, 0.99\}$. \Cref{fig:pd_vs_violation} shows that the empirical violation rate remains below the theoretical upper bound $1 - P_d$, confirming that the probabilistic safety margin behaves consistently with the Gaussian model assumptions, while the slight non-monotonicity on the random map is likely attributable to variance across trials.
+Meanwhile, larger $P_d$ values produce more conservative safety margins and therefore increased execution time, showing a clear trade-off between robustness and efficiency.